Countdown to Conference!

 ||||

-⬤ Session 7a: Measuring your Emissions – The basics and where to start Presenters include:
+⬤ Session 7a: Measuring your Emissions – The basics and where to start Moderator: Estha van der Linden - State Head, South Australia, Ai Group Presenters:

 ⬤ Session 7c: Decarbonising Housing and Buildings – How do we balance the high demand for housing with the need to build more sustainably?
-Moderator: Daniel Bennett – Principal, People Movement & Place, Aurecon Presenters include:
+Moderator: Jodie Bricout – Design Director, Aurecon Presenters:

 |||